PhucVuHongGinar/docs-1/docs/Integration/API-keys.md

 * **Return:** a JSON string
 	- **ticketCode:** the hex-string session key that can be input for the next request and will be expired until is is used.
 	- **beacon:** the random number as a hex string
-	- **m:** the unique message that has been initialized since the user requested the API Initialize, this message will be change after the user re-initializes their session.
+	- **m:** the unique number GINAR get from SCRAPE-contract on public blockchain which improve security of the random number.
 	- **nums:** a list of extracted numbers from **beacon** that are uniformly distributed in the desired range **[_dest_lower_, _dest_upper_]**.
 This field is only added to the response when both **_dest_lower_** and **_dest_upper_** are specified in the request.
 * **Sample request:**
 	```